By: Melanie Jones, CORT Workplace Regional Business Development Executive

 Who Provides Flex Space?

 Industry pioneers such as Breather, LiquidSpace, and Swivel are creating and marketing new ways for users to find and book commercial space.
 Breather, with its app-driven interface, provides a network of move-in ready office spaces, designed with the needs of businesses and professionals in mind.
 Workspaces are available for hours, days, or months.
 LiquidSpace, on the other hand, focuses on connecting growing teams and professionals looking for space directly with venue partners and space providers.
 In addition, there is Texas–based Swivel, which has created a program featuring an online option where fast-growing companies can find and design their own plug-and-play workspace and pay for it on flexible terms.

 As Space as a Service (SaaS) emerges, there will continue to be more progressive ways to service this booming segment of the workplace population.
 Some commercial real estate partners are catching on to the vision of what CORT has termed “Flex Space On Demand,” or strategic vacant space marketed as a ready to roll, short-term flex space, that provides the continuity and turnkey solutions many companies have come to expect.

 Flex Space Requires Flexible Furnishings

 Pairing the SaaS concept with other fast and flexible necessities is critical.
-Furniture as a Service (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable, and modifiable within a few days.
-Quickly flipping the switch for internet, phones, security, parking options, and support services are obviously key as well.
+CORT Furniture-as-a-Service™ (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable, and modifiable within a few days.
+Quickly flipping the switch for internet, phones, security, parking options, and support services are also key.

 These ideas are a pivot from long-held perceptions of how the real estate cycle works, but this pivot is critical.
 Changes in commercial real estate are happening before our eyes, and we must adapt our operational flexibility to stay in the game.